jonsrose/ai-tools/README.md

-# Speech-to-Text Transcription App
+# AI Tools Suite

-This project is a TypeScript React application built with Vite that allows users to transcribe audio files using their own OpenAI API key.
-It utilizes Firebase for authentication and a Firestore database to securely store users' encrypted API keys.
+This project is a TypeScript React application built with Vite that aims to provide a suite of AI-powered tools.
+Currently, it offers a speech-to-text transcription tool using OpenAI's API, with plans to expand to more AI tools in the future.
+Users can access these tools using their own OpenAI API key.
+The application utilizes Firebase for authentication and a Firestore database to securely store users' encrypted API keys.

 ## Project Overview

-This application enables users to upload audio files and receive transcripts using OpenAI's speech-to-text API.
+This application is designed to host various AI tools, although it currently focuses solely on speech-to-text transcription.
 The process involves two main steps:

 1. Setting up your OpenAI API key (which will be encrypted and stored in Firestore)
-2. Running the speech-to-text transcription
+2. Using the available AI tool (currently only speech-to-text transcription)

+### Current Tool

+1. **Speech-to-Text Transcription**: Upload audio files and receive transcripts using OpenAI's speech-to-text API.

+### Future Plans

+We plan to expand this suite with additional AI-powered tools in the future.
+Stay tuned for updates!

 ## Getting Started